Avoid Chaos on Moving Day

 Moving day can seem like the “Perfect Storm!”

-Let me tell you about Ann’s mother’s china closet.
-She is incredibly proud of that closet.
-It has been in her home for fifty years and the items inside reflect years of collecting and enjoyment.
+Let me tell you about Ann’s mother’s china closet; she’s incredibly proud of it.
+It’s been in her home for fifty years and the items inside reflect years of collecting and enjoyment.
 It’s a lovely piece of furniture, with curved glass doors and inside lighting to show off the shiny treasures.
 Her new home had been partly selected because there was a perfect place for this item.
 Ann and her sister took pictures of the contents before removing and delicately packaging each piece, using tissue and peanuts to avoid breakage.

 The movers arrived, professionally wrapped the cabinet and moved it to her new place.
 It arrived with the glass doors intact and was carefuly refilled with the treasures.
 The pictures helped with placement of the items into their proper places.
 Ann stood back and admired the refilled china closet.
 But there was one minor problem; the lights were not on.